tompec/public-email-providers-domains/README.md

-# Personal Email Providers
+# Public Email Providers Domains

-This repository contains a list of personal email providers, which are email services used for personal purposes.
+This repository contains a list of domains used from public email providers such as Gmail, Yahoo!, Aol, etc...
 The list includes both free and paid providers.

 ## Purpose

-The purpose of this repository is to identify personal emails.
-While there are several repositories listing email providers, none provide information about the origins of those emails.
+The purpose of this repository is to identify email addresses originating from public email providers.

 ## Data Structure